microsoft/vscode-docs/docs/cpp/config-mingw.md

 ### MSYS2 is installed, but g++ and gdb are still not found

-You must follow the steps on the [MSYS2 website](https://www.msys2.org/) to use the MSYS CLI to install the full MinGW-w64 toolchain(`pacman -S mingw-w64-ucrt-x86_64-toolchain`), as well as all required prerequisites.
+You must follow the steps on the [MSYS2 website](https://www.msys2.org/) to use the MSYS CLI to install the full MinGW-w64 toolchain(`pacman -S --needed base-devel mingw-w64-ucrt-x86_64-toolchain`), as well as all required prerequisites.
 The toolchain includes g++ and gdb.

 ### As a Windows user, running the pacman command gives me an error